 onLocationStatus() | This callback notifies the current status of the positioning system.
 The most common ones are STARTING, CALCULATING, STOPPED and USER_NOT_IN_BUILDING.
 Not all the platforms throw the same statuses. | onLocationStatus: Android, iOS, Flutter, React Native, Cordova LocationStatus object: Android, iOS, Flutter, React Native, Cordova |

 onLocationError() | This callback notifies the posible errors that our SDK might face while trying to locate the user.
-We explain the most common errors in the “Why didn’t work?” section of this guide. | onLocationError: Android, iOS, Flutter, React Native, Cordova LocationError object: Android, iOS, Flutter, React Native, Cordova |
+We explain the most common errors in the “Why did n’t work?” section of this guide. | onLocationError: Android, iOS, Flutter, React Native, Cordova LocationError object: Android, iOS, Flutter, React Native, Cordova |

 All together #